Are you worried your life insurance company will deny or fail to pay your claim based on their “fine print?”

-So how do you keep them from contesting your families’ claim once you’re gone?
-We all want to make sure our loved one’s get paid as we intended!
+So how do you keep them from contesting your family’s claim once you’re gone?
+We all want to make sure our loved ones get paid as we intended!
 So how do we make certain?

 When speaking with your insurance agent make sure you disclose all facts about your medical health profile.
 Be precise not to leave out even the smallest of details, as they can make a difference in underwriting.

-Another completely hypothetical example would be a case where a 33 year male old client applied for $1,000,000 policy and was approved for non-tobacco rates paying $1000 annual premiums.
-This client purposely failed to mention tobacco use (cigarettes) to their agent when filling out the application.
+Another completely hypothetical example would be a case where a 33-year-male old client applied for $1,000,000 policy, and was approved for non-tobacco rates paying $1,000 annual premiums.
+This client purposely failed to mention tobacco use (cigarettes) to his agent when filling out the application.
 The client was able to pass the physical exam with flying colors, and nicotine didn’t show up in the urine sample.